Topical Fluoride, Fluoride Varnish, and Fluoride Supplements

 One way of restoring fluoride to the teeth is topical.
 Topical fluoride is found in oral care products, including toothpaste and mouthwashes.
 There are also gels that can be applied at home.
 Fluoride toothpaste is the most commonly used form of topical fluoride.
 Topical fluorides are taken up by the teeth and the saliva.
 Concentrations in topical fluorides are generally on the lower side but using them as recommended can often help to keep the teeth healthy and prevent the formation of decay and cavities.

 We can also provide fluoride varnish treatments in our office.
 Varnish is a gel treatment that is painted onto the surfaces of the teeth.
 The fluoride in varnish treatments is absorbed directly into the tooth enamel.
-The varnish does not need to be rinsed off, but it is recommended that you do not eat or drink for at least 30 minutes after application for the best results.
+The varnish does not need to be rinsed off.
+The dental team will provide any post-op instructions as needed.
 The concentrations in these professionally applied treatments are generally higher and two applications a year are generally enough to provide protection.
 While commonly associated with children, fluoride varnish can also be effective for adults as well.

 Fluoride is also available as a supplement.
 Most tap water that is treated contains a certain concentration of fluoride, which helps to ensure people get fluoride in their diet.
 Fluoride is also available as a dietary supplement.
 Fluoride that is ingested enters the bloodstream and also becomes part of the saliva.

 Fluoride supplements are often recommended for children six months to 16 years who are at risk for tooth decay, and who may not have treated water.
 For young children, fluoride is important for protecting baby teeth as well as for the development of the adult teeth.
 Fluoride supplements are prescribed, and dosages are based on the age of your child and the concentration of fluoride in your water.

 Can You Get Too Much Fluoride?